 |Minors below 6 years||Free||–|

 |For education/research/sports (below 25 years)||Free||–|

 Other Circumstances and Requirements for Schengen Visa for Indian Passport Holders

 There are other situations that will necessitate you to provide additional documents and meet particular thresholds in the process of getting a Schengen visa as an Indian national.
 These include the following;

 - If you are looking for an airport transit or transit visa.
-This applies when you are making a stopover on a Schengen airport or state.
-For this purpose, you will need to provide the visa of your final country you are intending to travel to if it does not fall in the Schengen bloc.
+This applies when you are making a stopover at a Schengen airport or state.
+For this purpose, you will need to provide the visa of the final country you are intending to travel to if it does not fall in the Schengen bloc.
 A plane ticket will also be needed.

-- If you are visiting friends and relatives that are residents in the Schengen country, you should provide the formal invitation by the friend or relative.
+- If you are visiting friends and relatives that are residents in the Schengen country, you should provide a formal invitation to the friend or relative.
 If the friend or relative is to cater for the finances, they should sign the official affidavit of support.

-In order to have a convenient processing of Schengen visa for Indian passport holders, the application should be made at least 15 calendar days before the intended date of travel.
+In order to have convenient processing of Schengen visas for Indian passport holders, the application should be made at least 15 calendar days before the intended date of travel.
 The correct visa fees should be paid promptly and appointments honored on time.
-The applicant should also make sure that the application goes to the right consulate or embassy if they require entry into more than one Schengen states.
+The applicant should also make sure that the application goes to the right consulate or embassy if they require entry into more than one Schengen state.